SmartRoadSense/website/hugo/content/_index.md

             {{< imgset src="srs_how_1" class="card-img-top" alt="SmartRoadSense sensing" >}}
             <div class="card-body">
                 <h4 class="card-title">Sensing</h4>
-                <p class="card-text">By processing the input from your smartphone’s sensors (accelerometers and GPS), the SmartRoadSense app detects the bumpiness of the road and computes its “roughness index”.</p>
+                <p>By processing the input from your smartphone’s sensors (accelerometers and GPS), the SmartRoadSense app detects the bumpiness of the road and computes its “roughness index”.</p>
             </div>
         </div>
     </div>